obradovicsl/mini-docker/README.md

 Authorization: Bearer <token>
 ```

-After downloading each layer, we extract it using a Go function like `extractTarGz()`.
-Order is important — layers are applied sequentially to reconstruct the full filesystem.
+After downloading each layer, we extract it using a Go function like `extractTarGz()`. **Order is important** — layers are applied sequentially to reconstruct the full filesystem.

+**Important notes:**
+- After extracting a layer, **we must ensure that any binary/executable files have the correct permissions**.
+This means calling `chmod` to make them executable if needed (e.g. `chmod +x <path>`).
+- Additionally, **we must verify that the command we intend to run exists in the extracted filesystem**.
+If it doesn't, we should **manually copy it from the host filesystem into the chroot jail** before execution.
+This is crucial for minimal base images that may lack common tools.

 ---